 Glace plombières literally means ‘female plumber’s ice’.
 Its origins, like so many French desserts, is a mix of stories, some perhaps truer than others.

 Café Tortoni in Paris was famous for its frozen desserts, many of which were made in lead moulds called plombières.
-It made it into French literature by 1847:
+They made it into French literature by 1847:

 At the end of the meal ices were served, of the kind called plombieres.
 As everybody knows, this kind of dessert has delicate preserved fruits laid on the top of the ice, which is served in a little glass, not heaped above the rim.
 These ices had been ordered by Madame du Val-Noble of Tortoni, whose shop is at the corner of the Rue Taitbout and the Boulevard.
 Balzac, The Splendors and Miseries of Courtesans